somhi/PCXT_DeMiSTify/de10lite/README.md

 - MicroSD card reader connected to GPIO
 - Sound interface (I2S or Delta-sigma) connected to GPIO

 ### Compile the project in Quartus:

-Project already has the DeMiSTify firmware already generated so if you have cloned recursively then you can open the project with Quartus:
+If the project has the DeMiSTify firmware already generated you only need to clone recursively the repository and then open the project with Quartus from the specific board folder:

 ```sh
 git clone  --recursive https://github.com/somhi/PCXT_DeMiSTify
 #check comments on top of /de10lite/de10lite_top.vhd in case additional actions are needed
 #Load project in Quartus from /de10lite/PCXT_de10lite.qpf
 ```

 ### Instructions to compile the project for a specific board: